okyeron/OMX-27/Docs.md

 ### Note Select / Step Parameters

 Long press a step key to enter this mode.
-Here you can change the note values (note number, velocity, note length and octave), set CC parameter values with the knobs, and set step parameters (step events, step probability, trig conditions).
+Here you can change the note values (note number, velocity, note length and octave), set CC parameter-lock values with the knobs, and set step parameters (step events, step probability, trig conditions).

+While in Note Select, the rightmost and leftmost keys will blink (orange or blue)- these 2 keys will shift the current octave up or down.

+Press AUX to exit Note Select.

+Parameters:

+Page 1:
+- `NOTE`: midi note number
+- `OCT`: octave
+- `VEL`: note velocity
+- `LEN`: note length in steps (1-16)

+Page 2:
+- `TYPE`: step event type (see below)
+- `PROB`: percentage of the step triggering
+- `COND`: trig conditions (see below)

+Page 3: (set CC parameter-locks)
+- `L-1`: pot 1 p-lock value for this step
+- `L-2`: pot 2 p-lock value for this step
+- `L-3`: pot 3 p-lock value for this step
+- `L-4`: pot 4 p-lock value for this step

+Touching any potentiometer while in Note Select will set that p-lock value.

+To reset/erase a p-lock - Highlight the parameter and turn the encoder to the left.

-Step Events (TYPE):
+__Step Events (TYPE):__
 "-" mute
 "+" play
 "1" reset to first step